InfuseAI/primehub-site/docs/design/primehub-apps.md

 1. Console get the template list from GraphQL
 2. Console select one template and list the defaultEnvs to the UI's variables
-3. Console call phapplication create GraphQL
+3. Console call GraphQL to create phapplication
     1. Get the phapptemplate content
     2. Append env variables to the end of the container's env
     3. Set the scope